publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s657d.md

                     (II) owned and controlled by minorities; and

-                    (III) located in areas that have historically not participated in the SBIR and STTR programs.
+                    (III) located in areas that have historically not participated in the SBIR and STTR programs; and

+            (C) shall give special consideration to an applicant that is located in an area affected by a catastrophic incident.

         (3) __Proposal limit__